-The PHA will consider that a recording of the proceedings is a transcript.
+The PHA will consider that an audio tape recording of the proceedings is a transcript.

 Accommodations of Persons with Disabilities [24 CFR 966.56(f)]

 The PHA must provide reasonable accommodation for persons with disabilities to participate in the hearing.
 Reasonable accommodation may include qualified sign language interpreters, readers, accessible locations, or attendants.